 Start by buying good, fresh peppers.
 You can roast any fresh peppers.
 Bell peppers of all colors roast nicely, as do all the chiles you find over with the hotter produce.
 Look for peppers with firm flesh and taut, shiny skin.
 The deeper and clearer the color of the pepper, the better.
 If the pepper is soft or shriveled, only buy it if you have no other options.

 There are a number of ways to roast peppers.
-For me, the time of year dictates how I roast peppers.
+For me, the time of year dictates how I roast peppers, the same way I roast pigs, with the best pig roaster out there.
 During warmer weather, nothing can compare to roasting peppers on the grill.
 Wash the peppers and place them on the hot grill.
 Use tongs or a long fork to turn the peppers as the skins blacken.
 The trick is this: you want to blacken the skins without turning the pepper itself into charcoal.
 The pepper will cook as the skin blackens, but be sure to take the peppers off the heat before the flesh starts to char.

 The second way that you can roast peppers, the preferred method for cold weather, is to arrange the washed peppers on a baking sheet and put them under the broiler in the oven until the skins start to brown and then blacken.
 Turn the peppers over so that the entire pepper gets blackened.